An Expert in Your Niche

 Some of these articles might be directly connected to the products you sell, such as “How to Measure your Small Dog for a New Coat” or “How to Clean Your Dog Coats”.
 You can also have lots of articles of a more general nature, such as “10 Tips for Feeding Small Dogs”, “My Favourite Small Dog Videos on YouTube” or a “spotlight article” on a particular breed of small dog.

 Over time you will, hopefully, become an expert in the small dog niche.
 People will go to your blog for info on many small dog related situations.
-When someone buys a small dog, their friend will say “Oh, you must check out Xs blog, it is all about small dogs!”
+When someone buys a small dog, their friend will say “Oh, you must check out so-and-so’s blog, it is all about small dogs!”

 My book, Make It, Blog It, Profit! – Blog Post Ideas for Craft Sellers has more info on how blogging can help you establish yourself as an authority figure in your niche.
 There are also lots of examples in the book of articles you could write, how to repurpose and reuse your articles and so on.
-You can get the book in physical or ebook versions on Amazon, Etsy, Itunes, Google Play etc.
+You can get the book in physical or ebook versions on Amazon, Etsy, iTunes, Google Play etc.

 I will be talking a lot more about blogging in future podcasts, and have touched on quite a bit in previous ones.